 Profanatory Translation: In January 2017, Maruyama published the first article on Sedje Hémon in English in the Dutch art journal Kunstlicht (Translation as Method no. 3/4, 2016).
 Order a copy here and select Archief Losse Nummers Kunstlicht, no.3-4/2016

-Hidden Agreements: In May 2018, the concert program Hidden Agreements premiered in Korzo The Hague.
-Maruyama and Andrius Arutiunian initiated the concert program and developed it in close collaboration with Ensemble Modelo62.
+Hidden Agreements: Between May 2018 and May 2019, the concert program Hidden Agreements toured the Netherlands, starting with its premiere in Korzo theater, The Hague.
+Marianna Maruyama and Andrius Arutiunian initiated the concert program and developed it in close collaboration with Ensemble Modelo62.
 After nearly 40 years of silence, three of Sedje Hémon’s compositions were performed live by Ensemble Modelo62, along with a new composition by Maruyama (The Assistants) and a new composition by Arutiunian (Deserted Steps).
 This program was generously supported by Fonds Podiumkunsten, Mondriaan Fonds, Stroom Den Haag, Gemeente Den Haag, and The Sedje Hémon Foundation.